andrewek/implicit-moon/content/posts/2024-12-07-our-first-post.md

   - Eleventy
 ---

-Since we're buildng a personal site, we may as well put some blog posts in the works.
+Since we're building a personal site, we may as well put some blog posts in the works.
 Nothing says "This is a great use of time" like spending a bunch of effort on a personal site for blogging only to stop blogging after exactly three posts.